Harvey-Stardew/Harvey-Stardew/README.md

 ## Hi there 👋

-#I'm Sleepy, An engineering and computer science student based in the UK
+I'm Sleepy, An engineering and computer science student based in the UK

-#I'm currently working on a series of hardware projects mainly using onshape
+I'm currently working on a series of hardware projects mainly using onshape

-#I'm
+I'm trying to further my hardware skills, combining my compsci and engineering knowlege

+My favorite tools are onshape, ibispaint x and milanote

+##Fun facts:

+ - I own 2 dogs, a cat and a bunny
+ - My hobbies include: art, cooking and watching anime
+ - Shameless (US) is currently my favourite show

 <!--
 **Harvey-Stardew/Harvey-Stardew** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.